Drawing (Text, Lines, and Color)

 - Draws LineCanvas (which may have been added to by any of the steps above).

-- Draws the Border and Padding Subviews (just the subviews). (but NOT the Margin).
+- Draws the Border and Padding SubViews (just the subviews). (but NOT the Margin).

-- The Clip at this point excludes all Subviews NOT INCLUDING their Margins.
+- The Clip at this point excludes all SubViews NOT INCLUDING their Margins.
 This clip is cached so Margin can be rendered later.

 - DrawComplete is raised.